IVSoftware/winforms-mutex-messaging/README.md

-The way you could _"handle the second scenario"_ is to launch the app "again" on (e.g. on the command line) while first instance is still running and forward the new command line arguments via named pipe.
-Here's what I mean.
+To have your singleton app process new command line arguments, just invoke it exactly the same way (e.g. on the command line or by using `ProcessStart`) without regard for whether the app is running or not.
+This way you _"handle the second scenario"_ by capturing the "new" command line arguments _before denying the new instance_" and then send those new arguments to the running instance via a named pipe.
+___

-Start with "no instances running".
-Launch the app via command line with original command line args.
-These are displayed in the title bar because the first block has successfully executed in `Main()`.
+**Here's what I mean:** If no instance is running we take the command line args and display then in the title bar so we have some way of observing what's happening.
+This is the result of the `if` block having successfully executed in `Main()`.

+`PS >> .\WinformsSingletonApp.exe orig cmd line args`

 [![first instance][1]][1]